project-flogo/rules/examples/flogo/simple/README.md

 </p>

 ## Steps to configure and build a Rules based Flogo App
-Below the `flogo.json` file used in this example application.
+Below is the `flogo.json` file used in this example application.
 We will use this example to explain the configuration and setup of a Flogo/Rules App
 ```
 {
   "name": "simplerules",